Madhavi1230/BooksFinalProj/README.md

 # What went well?
 Developed a spring boot API using an application back-end from progamming fundamentals, managed mySQL workbench hosted locally and used Postman, a means of making API calls andmeans of checkingpersistence.
 Project is tested rigorously in key areas using the technologies covered during all fundamental and practical modules (e.g. JUnit, Mockito).

+# What did not go as planned?
+Thought of adding one more table Authors and create a relationship between Books table and Authors table using one to many relation in books table and adding a many to one annotation in Authors table.

 # Sreen shots of Postman and database: